-In certain situations, Capital Health Plan may use other payment bases, such as billed covered charges, the payment Capital Health Plan would make if the healthcare services had been obtained within the Service Area, or a special negotiated payment to determine the amount Capital Health Plan will pay for services provided by nonparticipating providers.
-In situations where services are provided by nonparticipating providers, the Member may be liable for the difference between the amount that the nonparticipating healthcare provider bills and the payment Capital Health Plan will make for the Out-of-Area Covered Services.
+In certain situations, Capital Health Plan may use other payment bases, such as billed covered charges, the payment we would make if the healthcare services had been obtained within our service area, or a special negotiated payment, as permitted under Inter-Plan Programs Policies, to determine the amount we will pay for services rendered by nonparticipating healthcare providers.
+In these situations, you may be liable for the difference between the amount that the nonparticipating healthcare provider bills and the payment Capital Health Plan will make for the covered services.